baasiim/File-I-O/README.md

 - Input loops and sentinel control
 - Functional decomposition with `main()`

-## ▶️ How to Run
+## How to Run

-1. Run `inventory_manager.py` in any terminal
+1. Run `IT_Inventory.py` in any terminal
+2. Create a .txt document named "toolbox.txt"
-2. Follow prompts to enter items (type `quit` to stop)
+3. Follow prompts to enter items (type `quit` to stop)
-3. Script will print your inventory and total value
+4. Script will print your inventory and total value

-## 🔍 Sample Output
+## Sample Output

 ```
 IT Inventory